benbaptist/minecraft-wrapper/README.md

+# Repository is currently not active #
+If you are interested in helping to bring wrapper up to date and maintain it, please respond using the issues tab.
+An open issue exists to [request a new wrapper developer](https://github.com/benbaptist/minecraft-wrapper/issues/622).

 # Overview #
 -------------------------------------------
 Wrapper.py is an easy to use Minecraft server wrapper for adding extra functionality into the server without modifying